FireController1847/EconomySim/README.md

-# Idek1
+# EconomySim

 A simple side project intended to simulate the law of supply and demand.

+This is a command line application.
 Download the current prototype on the releases page.